When Heartburn Medications Can Be Dangerous

 To support optimal digestion, consider using Betaine HCL with your meals.
 This can dramatically help improve your ability to digest protein, absorb minerals and B12 and optimize your digestive terrain.

 I recommend Super Digest HCL.
-This supplement is made with betaine hydrochloride (HCl), an excellent source of hydrochloric acid, dipeptidyl peptidase IV (DPPIV), lactase, an enzyme that aids breakdown of lactose, “milk sugar”, and ox bile extract and lipase to emulsify and digest fats and fat-soluble vitamins.
+This supplement is made with betaine hydrochloride (HCl), an excellent source of hydrochloric acid, dipeptidyl peptidase IV (DPPIV), lactase, an enzyme that aids the breakdown of lactose, “milk sugar”, and ox bile extract and lipase to emulsify and digest fats and fat-soluble vitamins.
 Take it regularly with a meal for optimal results.

 heartburn